top of page

 Storymap research and funding cover no box.png

-If you are confident that your child, student, or client with IDD can already walk comfortably for 20 minutes, then you may only need general guidance.
-Sign up for our 90 minute Walking Every Week Module on how to find Paths and Trails for Fun, and to Build Basic Routines to get started on paths and trails near you.
+• If you are confident that your child, student, or client with I/DD can already walk comfortably for 20 minutes, then you may only need the general guidance offered by our 60-90 minute Walking Every Week Course to take your first walks, find more paths right for you, and build a basic routine.

 Walking Every Week Module

 Want to walk more often for health and well-being, or with someone facing greater cognitive, behavioral, or physical challenges?
-Sign up to complete one of our in-person Walking Everywhere Workshops
+Sign up to complete our Walking Everywhere Course

-If your goal is to build a more intense walking routine to improve fitness and quality of life, especially for a child, student, or client with IDD who cannot walk comfortably for at least 20 minutes either due to mobility or behavioral barriers, join one of our 3 hour Walking Everywhere Workshop.
-In addition to the information in our Walking Everywhere Module, we will help to you assess your hiker's current behavior, barriers, and opportunities.
-Our goal is to Build Resilient Routines (e.g., a more intense and individualized plan and schedule adjusted to your hiker's specific abilities and interests) to use Paths and Trails for Health by creating a "daily movement diet" that includes a longer weekly walk, shorter walks 2-3 times per week, and opportunities each day to move outdoors.
+If your goal is to build a more intense walking routine to improve fitness and quality of life, especially for a child, student, or client with I/DD who cannot walk comfortably for at least 20 minutes either due to mobility or behavioral barriers, sign up for our Walking Everywhere Course.
+This supplements the information in our Walking Every Week Course; we will help to you assess your hiker's current behavior, barriers, and opportunities.
+Our goal is to Build Resilient Routines (e.g., a more intense and individualized plan and schedule adjusted to your hiker's specific abilities and interests) to use Paths and Trails for Fitness and Adventure by creating a "daily movement diet" that includes a longer weekly walk, shorter walks 2-3 times per week, and opportunities each day to move outdoors.

 Click here to fill out a form to receive e-mails regarding upcoming virtual presentations, or to invite us to present one of a limited number of in-person workshops at your school or facility free of charge.